dakshitha/ballerina_connector_use_cases/README.md

 Follow this document to create the OpportunityUpdate Topic - https://docs.google.com/document/d/1TqYyRghbYpH-RJaVB_RWQVE_FMaoau-BtxHfESO0f7E/edit#

+Add the contents in ballerina.conf.copy file to your ballerina.conf file.

 Run the project with the following command -

 ballerina run use_case_3